 The total thermal and electrical energy of all sites was metered and recorded throughout the entire drying process.
-Electricity, supply air (plenum) temperature, ambient air temperature, and ambient relative humidity were monitored and recorded using data loggers with logging intervals every hour throughout the drying process.
+Electricity, supply air (plenum) temperature, ambient air temperature, and ambient relative humidity were monitored and recorded using data loggers with logging intervals of one hour or fifteen minutes throughout the drying process.
 Remaining measurement points, including thermal energy (natural gas, diesel, or propane) consumption; grain volume dried; initial grain moisture; final grain moisture; and grain temperature were recorded by participants for each bin and drying cycle.
-Manual measurements were conducted as often as possible, with a minimum of one before and one after the drying process.
+Manual measurements including drying date and times, grain volumes, moisture %, temperature, static supply air pressure, and fuel consumption were conducted as often as possible, with a minimum of one before and one after the drying process.

 Electricity meters installed on continuous dryers measure total dryer electricity consumption, including supply fan, internal augurs, and auxiliary equipment.
 Measuring total continuous dryer electricity consumption was not possible on all sites due to existing electrical wiring configurations; however, main supply fans were metered on all continuous sites.
 For sites without metering on auxiliary equipment, electricity consumption was estimated based on known motor capacity (HP) and known drying run times.

 Energy consumption of grain drying varies based on a range of conditions and is primarily affected by ambient air temperature, the moisture content of grain, bin type, rolling of grain during the drying process, and supply air temperature.
 Thermal energy consumption data was weather normalized to allow for standard comparison between all sites.
-Adjustment to the thermal energy consumption was conducted based on the standard ambient air temperature of 10°C.
+Adjustment to the thermal energy consumption was normalized to the standard consumption set at an ambient air temperature of 10°C.